Stream Two: International Organisations and Global Issues

 In 2024, together with a team of Brazilian scholars, he completed a book project, Building Capabilities for Earth System Governance, contracted with Cambridge University Press.
 Utilising the Strategic Diplomacy model, the book develops a new Strategic Capabilities Framework for studying and steering complex socio-economic systems.
 It is driven by the central question of what are the most essential capabilities that ought to be fostered for addressing the fundamental 21st Century environmental challenges and Earth system transformations.
 The title has been published as Open Access on Cambridge Core and is available here.

 In today's complex and competitive geopolitical context, the paradigms and pathways for institutional cooperation are no longer fit for purpose.
 There is a critical demand for effective multilateral frameworks, where 'Global South' and 'Global North' see eye-to-eye.
-In a new project, undertaken together with Giridharan Ramasubramanian, we highlight the limited utility of 'Global North' and 'Global South' imagineries in a world that is marked by hyperconnectivity and complexity.
+In a new project, undertaken together with Dr Giridharan Ramasubramanian, we highlight the limited utility of 'Global North' and 'Global South' imagineries in a world that is marked by hyperconnectivity and complexity.

 Prantl is also completing a single-authored book manuscript, Paradigms for Progress: Reimagining Strategies of Statecraft in the Age of Complexity, to be published by a major University Press.